5.5.5 A Pragmatic View of Chatbots: Part 6

 Using Chatbots Seriously: Be Very Wary But Don’t Be Cynical

-If anyone tries to sell you a system that will predict the future based on the sort of technology used in current chatbots you are probably best avoiding them.
+If anyone tries to sell you a system that will predict the future based on the sort of technology used in current chatbots, you are probably best avoiding them.
 With the possible exception of short-term weather forecasting, where there are vast amounts of highly relevant data available, there is no training set for the future!
-Indeed the very existence of a prediction in human affairs, such as an impending stock market crash, is likely to significantly change future events.
-In such cases predictions can become more like self-fulfilling prophecies.
+Indeed, the very existence of a prediction in human affairs, such as an impending stock market crash, is likely to significantly change future events.
+In such cases, predictions can become more like self-fulfilling prophecies.
 Where the stakes are low, for example in carrying out preliminary enquiries, learn how to apply these systems, then do so wisely, while continuing to think for yourself and absorb ideas from higher quality sources.

-For any serious form of inquiry do not use systems that fail to provide sources and in-line links.
-Of course, if you have no expertise in the domain about which you are enquiring, check the sources given in the prompt outputs.
-When using general purpose chatbots pay for the best service you can reasonably afford and use a slower and more computationally intensive ‘Thinking’ option combined with ‘Deep Research’.
-Compare the output of different systems as they can be informative in different ways.
-Take warnings about possible errors very seriously, such as ‘Gemini can make mistakes’.
+For any serious form of inquiry, do not use systems that fail to provide sources and in-line links.
+Of course, if you have no expertise in the domain about which you are inquiring, check the sources given in the prompt outputs.
+When using general purpose chatbots, pay for the best service you can reasonably afford and use a slower and more computationally intensive ‘Thinking’ option.
+The use of ‘Deep Research‘ is very much slower but can produce significantly longer output with many more references.
+Compare the output of different chatbots, such as Google Gemini, ChatGPT and Claude AI, as they can be informative (and deceptive) in different ways.

-Creating Prompts
+Your Attitude to Creating Prompts

-Use chatbots as a stimulus to your creative and analytical thinking, not as a mindless solution.
-Ask chatbots for contrary arguments if you are a student, since the richness of the relevant literature is often expressed in differing interpretations.
+Use chatbots as a stimulus to your creative and analytical thinking, not as a mindless and effortless solution.
+Thinking is what will distinguish you from the mindless ‘copy and paste’ operator who does not understand the value of thinking for yourself in education.
+According to educational research, if you just copy and paste from chatbots, you will learn less and will do less well in exams (see this short video).
+Ask chatbots for contrary arguments if you are a student, since the richness of the relevant literature is often expressed in differing interpretations, particularly in philosophy and the humanities.
 Include a ‘for and against’ request in your profile or prompt request where appropriate.
 Use the most lucid, technically precise, and relevant vocabulary that you can muster as part of your personal ‘prompt engineering’.
 Use a mix of short and long and detailed prompts that are appropriate to your stage in a project.
-However note that longer prompts and replies consume more energy.
+However, note that longer prompts and replies consume more energy.
 Try using short prompts that can return text that can be mined for ideas that can then be used in ‘Deep Research’.
-Mention the names of relevant people that you know of, and important ideas that they might have contributed.
-In other words exploit what you already know or have been taught.
-However be warned that instead of delivering a feast of trite superficiality, chatbot output particularly of the ‘Deep Research’ type, can become an all encompassing whirlpool of complex ideas that can suck in the user, when we would be better engaged reading human-generated text or engaging in healthy physical pursuits that involve interaction with real people.
-I speak from experience!

-When carrying out research or study, one of the best uses of chatbots is to find good sources of information or ideas.
+Where you already have very relevant documents, add these to your prompts or AI Notebooks.
+Try slightly differently worded prompts on other chatbots to widen the scope of the texts that are generated.
+When carrying out research or study, one of the best uses of chatbots is to locate good sources of information or ideas.
 However, bear in mind that both chatbots and humans are fallible.

 Further Reading